 At Elo, responsible investment is guided by Elo's strategy and investment plan, the Principles for responsible investment and ownership, as well as the Climate policy for investments, all approved by the Board of Directors.
-Elo's engagement policy for investments and asset type-specific guidelines complement our principles for responsible investment.
+Elo's Engagement Policy for investments, Biodiversity Roadmap for Elo's investments, and asset type-specific guidelines complement our principles for responsible investment.

 As a long-term investor, we believe that responsibility strongly integrated into the investment process plays an essential role managing the risks associated with investments, ensuring good returns and identifying societal changes and systemic risks.
 Thus, sustainability issues have an impact on investment returns and, on the other hand, Elo's investments have an impact on the environment and society ("double materiality").
-Investment decisions and engagement activities also consider the material aspects of sustainability.
+Investment decisions and engagement activities also consider the material sustainability aspects.
 Elo's responsible investing practices are applied to all investment assets and are implemented taking into account different asset classes and investment styles.